Flight-Free-UK/flight_free_uk_website/source/posts/the-inequality-of-aviation.html.markdown

 > "The people who are already suffering the devastating effects of a changing climate are the least responsible for causing it."

 There are parallels with the current coronavirus pandemic: the activity of the privileged few disadvantages us all.
 The Covid-19 outbreak started for many reasons, but its rapid spread around the globe was down to one thing: air travel.
 As the virus continues to spread, lockdowns continue.
 We are all being restricted in our freedoms because of an activity enjoyed by a relative few.
 Not all of us fly, but we all pay the price.

+> "Not all of us fly, but we all pay the price."

 Now, more than ever, we need to seriously consider our use of flights.
 Yes, for the emissions.
 Yes, to curb the spread of coronavirus.
 But mostly because we should understand how privileged we are to access air travel in the first place, and with that privilege comes a responsibility: to the planet, and to each other.